philip-ndikum/TemporalScope/README.md

 }
 ```

-## **License and Legal Notice**
+## **License, Limitations, and Legal Notice**

+**TemporalScope** is primarily an academic tool designed for research and informational purposes.
+Practitioners and users of this software are strongly encouraged to consult the accompanying [SCIENTIFIC_LITERATURE.md](SCIENTIFIC_LITERATURE.md) document to fully understand the theoretical limitations, assumptions, and context of the techniques implemented within this package.
+Furthermore, use of this software falls under "as-is" software as defined by the [Apache License 2.0](LICENSE) provided in this repository and outlined below.

-TemporalScope is licensed under the [Apache License 2.0](LICENSE).
-By using this package, you agree to comply with the terms and conditions set forth in this license.
+By using this package, you agree to comply with the terms and conditions set forth in the **Apache License 2.0**.

 **LEGAL NOTICE**: THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT, OR OTHERWISE, ARISING FROM, OUT OF, OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 THIS SOFTWARE IS INTENDED FOR ACADEMIC AND INFORMATIONAL PURPOSES ONLY.
 IT SHOULD NOT BE USED IN PRODUCTION ENVIRONMENTS OR FOR CRITICAL DECISION-MAKING WITHOUT PROPER VALIDATION.
 ANY USE OF THIS SOFTWARE IS AT THE USER'S OWN RISK.